 Do you drive past speed or red-light cameras?
-GPS-equipped radar detectors have built-in databases (updateable, if you buy a subscription) of thousands of these cameras nationwide, so they'll warn you whenever you approach one.
-As of September 2013, 521 communities have red-light cameras and 136 have speed cameras; check the Insurance Institute for Highway Safety's website to see if yours is one of them.
+GPS-equipped radar detectors have built-in databases (usually updateable, though some require a subscription) of thousands of these cameras nationwide, so they'll warn you whenever you approach one.
+As of January 2017, 425 communities have red-light cameras and 142 have speed cameras (including statewide work-zone programs in Illinois, Maryland and Oregon); check the Insurance Institute for Highway Safety's website to see if yours is one of them.

-Do police in your area use laser speed guns?
+Are there Laser speed guns in your area?
 If so, even the most expensive radar detector probably won't help you.
 Laser beams are just too small and precise.
-Every radar detector in this report can detect laser guns -- but usually not until it's too late.
-However, laser jammers and anti-laser sprays can baffle police laser guns; see our section on laser jammers.
+Every radar detector in this report can detect Laser guns -- but usually not until it's too late.